Root steps down as England Test captain

 Joe Root has stepped down as England Test captain following his side's series defeat against West Indies.

-The 31-year-old was appointed Sir Alastair Cook's successor in 2017, and holds the record for the most number of matches and wins as captain.
+The 31-year-old was appointed Sir Alastair Cook's successor in 2017, and holds the record for the highest number of matches and wins as captain.

 England slumped to a 10-wicket defeat in the third Test in Grenada as their winless run stretched to nine matches.